ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 Filename : sds64-premium-feature-act-pkg.zip
 ```

-Copy the files to the `./files` folder

-### Update the ldif file
+### 2. Update the ldif file

-Update the `./files/cp.ldif` file as needed to change the Directory Struture and user information
+Update the `../../modules/files/cp.ldif` file as needed to change the Directory Structure and user information

 ## Run using local Terraform Client